Skip to main content

 How employment notice periods work under the Hong Kong Employment Ordinance, including probation rules, the default one-month notice, and payment in lieu.

-Three things that surprise people
+Three things that catch people out

 Any contractual notice period must be at least 7 days.
 There is no maximum — some contracts specify 3 months or longer.

-The Employment Ordinance defines a "month" as:
+The Employment Ordinance defines a "month" precisely:

 • Starting on the day notice is given (that day is included)